-Children's National has one the largest and most active pediatric sickle cell programs in the country.
+Children's National has one of the largest and most active pediatric sickle cell programs in the country.
 Many sickle cell patients have associated, unrecognized lung disease, and the Sickle Cell Pulmonary Clinic is dedicated exclusively for children and adolescents with sickle cell disease who require specialized pulmonary care.

 Improving Patient Outcomes